sarahDH615/pandas_challenge/README.md

 ### description:

-The goal of this analysis was to uncover trends within the reading and mathematics yearly test scores from schools within a district in order to produce potential recommendations for budget allocations in future years.
+The goal of this analysis was to uncover trends within the reading and mathematics yearly exam scores from schools within a district in order to produce potential recommendations for budget allocations in future years.

 The jupyter notebook PyCitySchools.ipynb therefore contains the following steps to reveal trends:
 * Data Cleaning: